Intermolecular Interactions of Large Systems: Boron Nitrides, Acenes, and Coronenes: Results and Discussion

 \subsection{Coronene Dimer}

-Of special interest is the radially fused polycyclic aromatic hydrocarbon series going from Benzene $\rightarrow$ Coronene $\rightarrow$ Circumcoronene.
+Of special interest is the radially fused polycyclic aromatic hydrocarbon series going from Benzene $\rightarrow$ Coronene $\rightarrow$ Circumcoronene, as the coronene dimer was heavily investigated in the past.

-Following the same recipe of Slope and Intercept estimation as above (see also SI), we are able to estimate the interaction energy of the parallel displaced coronene dimer.
+Following the same recipe of Slope and Intercept estimation as above (see also SI on pages 76-78), we are able to estimate the interaction energy of the parallel displaced coronene dimer.
 Table \ref{tab:c2c2pd-results} and Figure \ref{fgr:c2c2pd-res} show the interaction energy of the parallel displaced coronene dimer at different levels of computational theory with various estimation techniques.
-Here, our CCSD(T)/CBS result fits well with the tendency that the LNO approximation systematically underestimates canonical CCSD(T) correlation energy (as shown in Figure \ref{fgr:LocalCorr}), i.e. overestimates the absolute canonical interaction energy for hydrocarbon systems.
+Here, our CCSD(T)/CBS result is close to the results reported by previous groups, with LNO-CCSD(T) overestimating the canonical interaction energy for hydrocarbons.

-During the re-evaluation of the interaction energies for sandwich-structured polyacene series, we can notice that the [(T)$_\lambda$-(T)]/CBS(cp-corr) difference for sandwich-structured hexacene dimer, which is 1.34 kJ/mol, is surprisingly close to the [(T)$_\lambda$-(T)]/CBS(cp-corr) difference for the parallel displaced coronene dimer of 1.37 kJ/mol.
+During the re-evaluation of the interaction energies for sandwich-structured polyacene series, we noticed that the [(T)$_\lambda$-(T)]/CBS(cp-corr) difference for sandwich-structured hexacene dimer, which is 1.34 kJ/mol, is surprisingly close to the [(T)$_\lambda$-(T)]/CBS(cp-corr) difference for the parallel displaced coronene dimer of 1.37 kJ/mol.
 Assuming a similar behavior of other post-CCSD(T) corrections for $\pi$-conjugated aromatic systems, we estimate the (Q)-(T) difference for coronene PD to be expressed mathematically through a (Q)-(T) difference for sandwich-structured hexacene, such as: